libreswitch/ops/docs/bgp_cli.md

 ```

 ##### Description
-This command sets the site-of-origin extended community (in decimal notation) of a BGP route.
+This command sets the site-of-origin extended community (in decimal notation) of an eBGP route.
 The COMMUNITY attribute value has the syntax AA:NN, where AA represents an AS or IP address, and NN is the community identifier.

 ##### Authority
 Admin user.